 - Press releases

 First, it will be important for you to be clear on the need.
 Are stakeholders confused by the details of a discount?
 Are you implementing changes to your terms and conditions?
 Are you discontinuing a certain product or service?
-These are just a few examples of times in which having an external communications plan, outside of marketing efforts, will be necessary.
-Remember, just as your employees do not want to be neglected or feel as though things are not being effectively communicated to them, nor do your stakeholders.
-When your stakeholders are made to feel as though they truly have a vested interest in your small business, it will generate brand loyalty and enhance customer relations.
+These are examples in which having an external communication plan is necessary.

-Public relations also play a key role in effecting a business’s bottom line as much as sales and revenue.
-Paying attention to this will help you shape your public image to the community and your customers.
-Do you want to be known as a small business with a strong philanthropic spirit?
-Are you donating a certain percentage of your revenue to a charitable organization or participating in a work-release program?
-Then, these are initiatives which you will want to ensure are effectively communicated to your stakeholders.
+Public relations also play a key role in affecting a business’s bottom line as much as sales and revenue.
+It will help you shape your public image to the community and your customers.
+Do you want to be identified as a small business with a strong philanthropic spirit?
+Are you donating a certain percentage of your revenue to a charitable organization?
+Are you participating in a work-release program?
+Then you will want to ensure that these initiatives are known by your stakeholders.

-As technology has played a large role in changing how we communicate with our small business stakeholders, allowing for faster and more regular dissemination of information, it also opens up the small business for backlash in the way of negative posts on a FaceBook or Instagram page, or in the comments section of a website.
-How is your small business best going to handle those incidents?
-This is something else which you will want to include in your small business external communication plan, as you do not want to have wait until it happens to consider how it should be addressed.
-Nor, do you want to waste time, reacting to each case, when you could have a strategy already in place.
+Technology plays a large role in the way we communicate with our stakeholders.
+While it allows regular dissemination of information, it can open up the small business for backlash.
+This takes form in the way of negative posts on Facebook, Instagram, or in the comments section of a website.
+How is your small business going to handle these incidents?
+This is something else you will want to include in your external communication plan.
+Don’t wait until it happens to consider how to address it.
+Nor you want to waste time, reacting to each case, when you could have a strategy already in place.

-Now that have the basics as to what you will need to develop an effective communications plan, both internal and external, it is time to execute it, and stick to it!
-While communications plans, just as any other strategy within your business, should be viewed as an organic document and always subject to change, it is important to not deviate from whatever plan is currently in place as it could only serve to create further chaos.
+These are the basics on how to develop a communication plan, both internal and external.
+It is time to execute it, and stick to it!
+Communication plans are an organic document always subject to change.
+It is important to not deviate from whatever plan is currently in place: it could create chaos.